dret/hyperpedia/README.md

 * [A list of hypermedia formats](formats.md) is managed in a directory and should contain individual files for each hypermedia format, relating the hypermedia features of the format to the concepts.

+* Preliminary lists of concepts for [hypermedia](concept-template.md) and [formats](format-template.md) that later on should be used to create a more structured version of hyperpedia.

 ## Contributing